Boson sampling with ultracold atoms in a programmable optical lattice: Experimental demonstration of the Hong-Ou-Mandel interference

 The setup used for our experimental demonstration is schematically depicted in Fig.~\figref{fig4}{a}.
 We start with a handful of Cs atoms, which are sparsely loaded in a one-dimensional polarization-synthesized optical lattice \cite{Robens:2016pol}.
 Using the atom sorting technique presented in Ref.~\cite{Robens:2017}, a pair of atoms is then selected and repositioned to a relative distance of twenty lattice sites with a success rate of about $\SI{99}{\percent}$, mainly limited by an incorrect detection of the initial distance between the two atoms \cite{Alberti2015}.

 To make the two atoms identical, we cool them to the ground state of the lattice site potential in which they are respectively trapped.
 For this purpose, we use resolved sideband cooling, where the sideband transitions are driven by microwave radiation \cite{Belmechri:2013} for the direction along the lattice axis and by two Raman lasers \cite{Kaufman:2012} for the transverse directions.
 The optical lattice provides a tight confinement ($\nu_\parallel\approx \SI{120}{\kilo\hertz}$ sideband) along its longitudinal direction, while a hollow-tube potential collinear with the lattice axis also provides a tight confinement ($\nu_\perp \approx \SI{20}{\kilo\hertz}$ sideband) in the transverse directions.
 These trap frequencies are much larger than the recoil frequency ($\approx \SI{2}{\kilo\hertz}$), thus ensuring that the Lamb-Dicke condition necessary for ground state cooling is fulfilled.
 We alternate between microwave and Raman sideband cooling 3 times in order to cool the atoms in both the longitudinal and transverse directions.
 By allowing a slight ellipticity of the transverse potential, we lift the degeneracy of the transverse motional states, allowing Raman sideband cooling to be effective along both transverse directions.
-At the end of the cooling process, the atoms are polarized in the $\ket{+}$ state with a probability of $\SI{99}{\percent}$.
+At the end of the cooling process, the atoms are polarized in state $\ket{+}=\ket{F=4,m_F=4}$ with a probability of $\SI{99}{\percent}$.
+Note that in this section $\ket{+}$ refers to a different Zeeman state than the one considered in the rest of this work (cf.\ Sec.~\ref{sec:wiring_qnt_circuits}).
+With the $m_F$ state chosen for the experimental demonstration, it must be taken into account that the state-dependent potentials depend on both left and right circular polarization components of the trapping light field \cite{Lam:2021}.

 Figures~\figref{fig4}{b} and \figref{fig4}{c} report a typical microwave and Raman sideband spectrum recorded after the cooling procedure, demonstrating a pronounced suppression of the cooling (blue detuned) sideband with respect to the heating (red detuned) sideband.
 From the ratio of the sideband amplitudes \cite{Diedrich:1989}, we derive a ground state probability of $\approx \SI{95}{\percent}$ for the longitudinal direction and of $\approx \SI{84}{\percent}$ for each transverse direction.
-Thus, the overall probability of occupying the motional ground state can be estimated as $\mathcal{P}_\text{3D} \approx \SI{95}{\percent} \cdot \SI{84}{\percent} \cdot \SI{84}{\percent} \approx \SI{69\pm 9}{\percent}$.
+Thus, the overall probability of occupying the motional ground state can be estimated as $\mathcal{P}_\text{3D} \approx \SI{95}{\percent} \times \SI{84}{\percent} \times \SI{84}{\percent} \approx \SI{67\pm 9}{\percent}$.